 Project Overview

-The research team will investigate how planning, design, operation and organisation of both existing and new urban water systems might be envisaged and transformed in order to deliver multiple benefits (including flood resilience) under flood, normal and drought conditions.
+The research team investigated how planning, design, operation and organisation of both existing and new urban water systems might be envisaged and transformed in order to deliver multiple benefits (including flood resilience) under flood, normal and drought conditions.

-The research is divided into five work packages (WP) to deliver three key elements of the research:
+The research was divided into five work packages (WP) to deliver three key elements of the research:

 - Engineering design to enhance service delivery